codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 1. Hover over a highlighted issue in the code editor to view available actions and suggested quick fixes (if available).

-    For a list of tools that support quick fixes, see [Supported languages and tools](./supported-languages-and-tools.md#supported-languages-and-tools)
+    For a list of tools that support quick fixes, see [Supported languages and tools](./supported-languages-and-tools.md#supported-languages-and-tools).

 1. Once you've addressed the problems in your code, push your changes to the Git provider so that Codacy analyzes the updated code.

-Once the analysis is complete, the Codacy extension automatically refreshes the pull request data.
+When the analysis is complete, the Codacy extension automatically refreshes the pull request analysis result.

     You can also refresh the pull request data manually by clicking the Refresh Pull Request button in the main view.